-Possibly frustrated by his marginal victory at Port Walthall Junction, on May 9, 1864, Butler deployed a large task force comprising five brigades from 18th Corps, commanded by Major General William F. “Baldy” Smith, and two brigades from 10th Corps, commanded by Major General Quincy A. Gillmore, to confront the Rebels at Swift Creek.
+Possibly frustrated by his marginal victory at Port Walthall Junction, on May 9, 1864, Butler deployed a large task force comprising five brigades from the 18th Corps, commanded by Major General William F. “Baldy” Smith, and two brigades from the 10th Corps, commanded by Major General Quincy A. Gillmore, to confront the Rebels at Swift Creek.
 Butler’s prime aim was to disrupt traffic between Petersburg and Richmond by destroying bridges crossing Swift Creek, particularly the Richmond Turnpike Bridge, the Richmond & Petersburg Railroad Bridge, and the Brander’s Road Bridge.
 Hagood’s Brigade defended the Turnpike and Brander’s Bridge.
 The 51st North Carolina Regiment defended the railroad bridge.

 Butler Rejects Alternative Proposal

 Perhaps overestimating the strength of the Rebel defensive lines, Butler’s corps commanders, Gillmore and Smith, proposed an alternative plan to avoid unnecessary bloodshed.
 They suggested bypassing the Confederate defenders and attacking Petersburg which they believed would be lightly defended.
 Butler, however, rejected their proposal, thereby missing an opportunity to isolate Richmond by severing ties with the capital’s main supply center about twenty-five miles to the south.

 Union Advance Toward Port Walthall